Reassessing feature-based Android malware detection in a contemporary context: Methodology

 \section{Methodology}

-In this section, we present out framework for assessing Android anti-malware approaches.
-Section \ref{sec:methodology:dataset} describes the dataset we use, and how it was collected.
-Sections \ref{sec:methodology:statictool} and \ref{sec:methodology:dynamictool} describe the tools we developed for performing static and dynamic analysis of Android applications.
-Section \ref{sec:methodology:metrics} outlines the metrics we use to assess ML models.
-Section \ref{sec:methodology:core} presents a core set of ML models and feature selection methods which we use throughout the study.
+In this section, we present our experimental framework for assessing Android anti-malware approaches.
+Section \ref{sec:methodology:studies} discusses the basis for selecting studies to include.
+Section \ref{sec:methodology:core} presents the core set of ML models and feature selection methods that we use to extend and standardise the original studies.
+Section \ref{sec:methodology:dataset} describes the evaluation dataset, and how it was collected.
+Section \ref{sec:methodology:droiddissector} summarises how we extract features from Android applications through static and dynamic analysis.
+Section \ref{sec:methodology:metrics} outlines the metrics and procedures we use to assess ML models.
+Fig. \ref{fig:summary} provides an overview.